Medical Malpractice Attorneys in New Brunswick, NJ

-Aggressive, Experienced Lawyer Represents Medical Malpractice Victims in Middlesex County, Essex County & Union County, NJ
+Aggressive, Experienced Lawyers Represents Medical Malpractice Victims in Middlesex County, Essex County & Union County, NJ

 When you go to a hospital, clinic, or emergency room, you depend on trained medical professionals to properly diagnose your condition and provide you with the treatment you need.
 When a doctor, nurse or other medical practitioner misdiagnoses or fails to diagnose a medical condition, administers wrong medication, or makes a surgical mistake, the result can be irreversible, even fatal damage, to your health.

 Whether your injury was caused by an understaffed emergency room, a poorly trained doctor or an overworked nurse, you may be looking at a lengthy recovery process and significant medical bills that go well beyond what you expected to pay when you arrived at the medical facility.

-Mr. Calcagno has also successfully represented victims of medical malpractice and hospital negligence in New York’s five boroughs.
-He has collected millions of dollars on behalf of NJ & NY clients dealing with medical malpractice injuries and he will fight for you, as well.
+The Firm has also successfully represented victims of medical malpractice and hospital negligence in New York’s five boroughs.
+They have collected millions of dollars on behalf of NJ & NY clients dealing with medical malpractice injuries and they will fight for you, as well.

 Most Common Types of Medical Malpractice in Union County and Middlesex County, NJ

 Depending on the nature of the hospital error or mistake, medical malpractice can result in catastrophic injuries or even death.
 Some of the most common types of medical malpractice in New Jersey and New York include:

 Misdiagnosis: Doctors need to be able to recognize the warning signs of life-threatening conditions like cancer, strokes and heart attacks.
 When a condition is misdiagnosed, or diagnosis is delayed, a preventable injury can turn into a tragedy.